shraddhajahagirdar99/ShraddhaJahagirdar99/README.md

 ## 🔥 About Me

-🌟 A passionate Senior QA Lead with 11+ years of experience across SaaS, Banking, Telecom, Automotive, and Retail domains.
+🌟 A passionate Senior QA Lead with 11+ years of experience across Payments,Banking, Telecom, Automotive, and Retail domains.
 🌟 Enthusiastic about Test Automation, API Testing, Performance Engineering, and Agile Delivery Excellence.
 🌟 Believer in building quality-first culture, continuous improvement, and impactful collaboration.
 🌟 Exploring AI-powered QA solutions and cloud-native testing frameworks.